niraskmat/weather_intelligence/README.md

 # Environmental Data Intelligence Platform

-A comprehensive scientific data analysis pipeline for environmental sensor data with REST API interface, implementing advanced statistical analysis, time series decomposition, anomaly detection, and data visualization capabilities.
+A scientific data analysis pipeline for environmental sensor data with REST API interface, implementing advanced statistical analysis, time series decomposition, anomaly detection, and data visualization capabilities.

 ## 🔬 Scientific Approach

 ### Statistical Methods Used

-This platform implements a comprehensive suite of scientific analysis methods for environmental data:
+#### **Fourier Analysis**
+- Using FFT, peaks in the frequency spectrum are identified and converted to periods which are later used in the decomposition.

 #### **Time Series Decomposition**
 - **STL (Seasonal and Trend decomposition using Loess)**: For single seasonal patterns
-- **MSTL (Multiple Seasonal-Trend decomposition using Loess)**: For complex multi-seasonal patterns
+- **MSTL (Multiple Seasonal-Trend decomposition using Loess)**: For multi-seasonal patterns, i.e. if more than one period is detected in the Fourier Analysis
 - Automatically detects and quantifies:
-  - Daily temperature cycles (24-hour periods)
-  - Weekly weather patterns (168-hour periods)
+  - Cycles (24-hour, 48-hour, and 168-hour periods)
-  - Seasonal variations (yearly cycles)
+  - Seasonal variations (yearly cycles) as the trend
-  - Long-term trends and residual noise
+  - Residual noise

 #### **Anomaly Detection**
-- **MAD (Median Absolute Deviation)**: Robust to outliers, uses 99.84th percentile threshold
+- **MAD (Median Absolute Deviation)**: Robust to outliers
 - **Z-Score Method**: Standard statistical approach for normally distributed data
-- **Isolation Forest**: Advanced ML-based anomaly detection (configurable)
 - **IQR Method**: Interquartile range-based outlier detection
+- Uses 99.84th percentile threshold by default for MAD and Z-score (assuming we know the sensor have an expected 0.16% miss-reading rate)

 #### **Missing Data Reconstruction**
 Sophisticated imputation pipeline: